 Data rules our lives.
 From simply filling up a form for contact tracing to submitting an online application for an official document, we give out information that can be collected, kept, and used.

 1. Avoid oversharing on social media.
-Never post your plane tickets, travel plans, full name of family members, including middle name/mother's maiden name, IDs, etc.
+Never post your plane tickets, travel plans, and the full name of family members, including middle name/mother's maiden name, IDs, etc.

 3. Be careful with the raffles you join online and offline.
 Do not get too excited about winning without checking first if all the data being collected are necessary.